 Learning and development

-We invest in training and development to help ensure our people deliver excellent services to the people we support and at the same time, can develop their careers.
-We help our employees to realise their professional ambitions in many ways: through a thorough induction, training courses, bespoke development plans, on-the-job learning, flexible e-learning courses, study bursaries, and much more.
+We invest in training and development to help ensure our people deliver excellent services to the people we support, and so that they can develop their careers.
+We help our employees to realise their professional ambitions in many ways: through a thorough induction, training courses, bespoke development plans, on-the-job learning, flexible e-learning courses, and much more.

 Training and career routes